Moldova–Russia relations: Current relations

+In April 2023 Russian MFA spokeswoman Maria Zakharova complained that Moldova was become a tool of the European Union, and that the new EU civilian mission to Moldova was "unlikely to help stabilize the situation in the country and the region..
+We see that the EU is increasingly trying to gain a foothold in the post-Soviet space."

+A document written in 2021 by the Russia's FSB's Directorate for Cross-Border Cooperation, titled “Strategic objectives of the Russian Federation in the Republic of Moldova” sets out a 10-year plan to destabilise Moldova.
+Using energy blackmail, political and elite sources in Moldova that are favourable to Russia and the Orthodox Church.
+Russia denies any such plan.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

+2022

 On 25 February 2022, during the Russian invasion of Ukraine, the Moldovan chemical tanker MV Millennial Spirit, which was navigating through the Black Sea at the time, was shelled by Russian military forces.

 In light of the invasion of Ukraine, the government of Moldova banned the Russian military symbols V and Z on 7 April 2022.
 Pro-Russian parties in Moldova protested the ban on the nationalist symbols, accusing the Moldovan government of erasing their history.
 Furthermore, it was reported that ethnic Russians in Moldova vandalised the World War II Chișinău Heroes' Cemetery following this decision.
 The spokeswoman for the Russian Foreign Ministry, Maria Zakharova, and Russian senator Aleksey Pushkov condemned the Moldovan government's ban on the nationalist symbols.

 On 22 April, the Russian major general Rustam Minnekayev said that one of the objectives of the Russian invasion of Ukraine was to establish a land corridor with occupied Transnistria, claiming that there was "evidence that the Russian-speaking population is being oppressed" in the region without giving further detail on the issue.
 Following this, a series of explosions of unknown authorship occurred in Transnistria.
 They may have been a false flag operation by Russia or Transnistria.

 In May 2022, the Russian hacking group Killnet attacked several websites of official institutions in Moldova.

 In August 2022, Russia banned the import of most agricultural products from Moldova, after Russia claimed that they contained "dangerous quarantine objects".
 However, it is speculated that the real reason for the ban is because Moldova asked for an extension on payment for its August supply of natural gas from Russia.
 Russia has a history of using trade as a weapon in disputes over energy and energy payments.